chainguard-dev/edu/content/chainguard/chainguard-images/reference/prometheus-elasticsearch-exporter/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Prometheus-elasticsearch-exporter"
+    parent: "prometheus-elasticsearch-exporter"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Prometheus-elasticsearch-exporter** Image.
+This page shows detailed information about all public variants of the Chainguard **prometheus-elasticsearch-exporter** Image.

 ## Variants Compared
 The **prometheus-elasticsearch-exporter** Chainguard Image currently has 2 public variants: